“Luxor” comes from the Arabic for city of palaces

 Statues of kings often showed left leg forward while they were alive and the right leg forward when dead.
 A straight beard meant the Pharaoh was alive, a twisted beard, dead.

-Dung beetles, scarabs, have no male or female sexual parts, recreate from themselves in the dung, thus becoming a symbol of fertility.
+Dung beetles, scarabs, have no male or female sexual parts, recreate from themselves in the dung, thus becoming a symbol of fertility and immortality.

 The statue of Ramses II portrays his best queen, Nefertary smaller and between his knees.